johnno1962/Dynamo/README.md

 18,000 requests per minute for TickTckToe which does not reuse connections (see below)

 Reusing connections is important for large numbers of requests from the same client.
-The is achieved by using a single DynamoHTTPConnection.response( html ) method call rather than individual calls to method DynamoHTTPConnection.print( html ).
+This is achieved by using a single DynamoHTTPConnection.response( html ) method call rather than individual calls to method DynamoHTTPConnection.print( html ).